-The CD player can play the smaller 8 cm single CDs with an adapter ring.
+The CD player can play the smaller 3 inch (8 cm) single CDs with an adapter ring.
 Full-size CDs and the smaller CDs are loaded in the same manner.

 If playing a CD-R the sound quality may be reduced due to CD-R quality, the method of recording, the quality of the music that has been recorded, and the way the CD-R has been handled.
 You may experience an increase in skipping, difficulty in finding tracks and/or difficulty in loading and ejecting.
 If these problems occur try a known good CD.
 Do not add paper labels to CDs, they could get caught in the CD player.

-Do not play 3 inch CDs without a standard adapter CD.
 If an error appears on the display, see "CD Messages" later in this section.